ptdriscoll/gulp-workflow/README.md

-# A basic workflow
+# A basic Gulp workflow

-This is an example of workflow management.
+This is an example of Gulp workflow management.